ChristophP/elm-gltf/README.md

   - accessors
   - nodes -> meshes
   - material -> textures

+`Scene` could be just something simple to draw.
+If something like modifying the scene data is needed, there could be an integration with `elm-3d-scene` for that.

 ### 2020-01-21 Using a Camera contained in the glTF
 ![Third Result](/result_03.png?raw=true "Third Result")